Skip to Main Content

 2. The Annual Appeal Letter Isn’t the End

-The best annual campaigns pair new, tech-based tools with an old-fashioned personal touch.
-But in order to leverage both of those methods, your campaign will need to go beyond the annual appeal letter.
 You should absolutely plan your annual fundraising campaign with the annual appeal as a key component, but you don’t have to stop there.
-Build upon your annual appeal with other newer tools such as social media and older tools like face-to-face asks (more on these tools later).
+Build upon your annual appeal with other newer tools such as social media campaigns and more traditional methods like face-to-face asks (more on these tools later).

-3. Give Data the Attention it Deserves
+3. Give Data the Attention It Deserves

-How does last year’s operating costs inform this year’s annual appeal goals?
 Pay close attention to what worked in the past and use your organization’s data to make informed decisions.
 Analyze the data available to you to set the right goals and segment your donors for relevant, effective email communications.

 4. Don’t Rely on the Rules and Tools of Yesterday